Free Legal Consultation

 Many targets of harassment, bullying, discrimination and/or retaliation report feeling alone, anxious, doubted, and betrayed.
 Too many ultimately choose to, or are forced to make career changes as a result.

 In these situations, obtaining sound legal advice sooner, rather than later, is critical.
-Therefore, AGU will provide students, postdocs, and untenured faculty members experiencing harassment, bullying, discrimination, retaliation or other misconduct (as defined in the AGU Scientific Integrity and Professional Ethics policy) with legal advice at no cost to you.
+Therefore, students, postdocs and untenured faculty who are members of AGU and experiencing harassment, bullying, discrimination, retaliation or other misconduct (as defined in the AGU Scientific Integrity and Professional Ethics policy) can receive legal advice at no cost.

 AGU’s goal is to ensure targets of harassment, bullying, discrimination or retaliation do not feel alone, and have access to expert advice as soon as issues arise.
 While AGU’s legal consultant may assist in the preparation of correspondence and/or formal reports (if necessary), AGU’s legal consultant cannot represent individuals if litigation is sought or determined necessary.
 In that case she may, upon request, provide referrals for private litigation attorneys (at your own expense), or help identify other organizations that may be able to provide low cost or free litigation assistance.

 AGU’s legal consultant is Attorney Kristina Larsen.
 Kristina is a lawyer, activist, and advocate for those facing harassment, bullying, discrimination, retaliation or other challenges in academia and the workplace.
 She is passionate about educating and empowering individuals with the goal of resolving conflict.